 Arthrology: A branch of anatomy and medicine which studies joints, articulations, and joint diseases.
 Arthrology is concerned with the classification of joints in terms of their structure and their movement.

 Continue Reading » Arthrology

-Diarthrodial (Diarthroses) or Synovial Joints: Diarthrodial is a joint classification used when considering joint function (degree of movement).
+Diarthrosis, Diarthrodial, or Synovial Joints: Diarthrosis is a joint classification used when considering joint function (degree of movement).
 These are joints which are freely moveable, meaning they allow a great deal of movement, such as the elbows, knees, and shoulders.
 In contrast, joints which allow only a slight degree of movement are called amphiarthrodial and those which allow no movement are called synarthrodial.

-Continue Reading » Diarthrodial (Diarthroses) or Synovial Joints
+Continue Reading » Diarthrosis Joints (Diarthrodial or Synovial)

 Amphiarthrodial Joints: Also known as cartilaginous joints.